-- 1. At Denbighshire County Council we support the principle of diversity and equality which ensures that we employ people from diverse backgrounds who are representative of the County we serve.
-We are committed to providing equal pay for work of equal value and aim to provide an equitable pay structure. - This is the twelfth gender pay report that Denbighshire County Council has published and it is part of our continuing commitment to be a fair and equitable employer; an employer that ensures its employees are not subjected to unfair discrimination. - 3.
+At Denbighshire County Council we support the principle of diversity and equality which ensures that we employ people from diverse backgrounds who are representative of the County we serve.
+We are committed to providing equal pay for work of equal value and aim to provide an equitable pay structure.

+This is the thirteenth gender pay report that Denbighshire County Council has published and it is part of our continuing commitment to be a fair and equitable employer; an employer that ensures its employees are not subjected to unfair discrimination.

 Our values of respect, integrity, pride and unity enable a culture of flexibility, openness and trust within the council.
-This has ensured that staff are able to achieve a better balance of home and work life and for us, as an employer, means that we are able to recruit and retain from diverse backgrounds. - 4.
-The practices, processes and culture that we have in place are all contributing towards a more inclusive and fairer workplace. - 5.
-As the Chief Executive, I am committed to ensure that this good work continues.
+This has ensured that staff are able to achieve a better balance of home and work life and for us, as an employer, means that we are able to recruit and retain from diverse backgrounds.

+The practices, processes and culture that we have in place are all contributing towards a more inclusive and fairer workplace.

+As the Chief Executive, I am committed to ensure that this good work continues and take pride that female representation at senior levels of the council is equal to male.